-Tier 1 of the MO Entities' supply chain is made up of about 429 suppliers.
-This figure is a decrease of only 6 suppliers compared to our previous reporting period, which we believe speaks to the stability of our supply chains and the long-term nature of our agreements with suppliers.
-Furthermore, we consider that 429 suppliers is, for an entity of our size, a relatively small cohort.
-As such, our visibility over these suppliers is increased and the risk of Modern Slavery is reduced somewhat.
+As above, Tier 1 of the MO Entities' supply chain is made up of about 1,359 suppliers.
+This figure has increased since our last reporting period, which we attribute to the inclusion of Client Related Procurement as detailed above.
 We note also that the contents of our tier 1 supply chain are not overly diverse.
-Many of our 429 direct suppliers provide the exact same types of goods and services to Mills Oakley being solely those items necessary for the provision of professional services.
+Many of our Tier 1 suppliers provide the exact same types of goods and services to Mills Oakley being solely those items necessary for the provision of professional services.
 Though we understand the risk with each supplier is unique, we believe having a smaller range of goods and services is helpful in increasing our visibility over potential risks to an extent.

-We have identified the following suppliers as posing a higher risk of Modern Slavery, due to the particular category of goods or services that they supply: catering, food and drink; cleaning and maintenance services; information and technology software, hardware and services; office supplies and stationery; fitouts and furniture; security services and recruitment agencies.
+We have identified the following suppliers as posing a higher risk of Modern Slavery, due to the particular category of goods or services that they supply: catering; cleaning and maintenance services; dry-cleaning services; information and technology software, hardware and services; office supplies and stationery; fit outs and furniture; security services and recruitment agencies.
+We have also identified the use of some new construction suppliers, some of which are likely Client Related Procurement and some which may be related to our new office space in Adelaide.
+We are endeavouring to investigate these new suppliers in future reporting periods.